edgedb/edgedb-js/packages/ai/README.md

 Creates an instance of `EdgeDBAI` with the specified client and options.

 - `client`: An EdgeDB client instance.
-- `options`: Optional.
-Configuration options for the AI model.
+- `options`: Configuration options for the AI model.
-  - `model`: Specifies the AI model to use.
+  - `model`: Required.
+Specifies the AI model to use.
 This could be a version of GPT or any other model supported by EdgeDB AI.
-  - `prompt`: Defines the input prompt for the AI model.
+  - `prompt`: Optional.
+Defines the input prompt for the AI model.
 The prompt can be a simple string, an ID referencing a stored prompt, or a custom prompt structure that includes roles and content for more complex interactions.
 The default is the built-in system prompt.

 ### `EdgeDBAI`